GrigorijTimofeev/Ray-casting-wolfenstein-3d/README.md

 # Ray-casting-wolfenstein-3d
-I made a simple engine on ray casting technology and a parser that check configuration file (with ".cub" extension)

-I used C language
+I made a simple engine on ray casting technology and a parser that check configuration file (with ".cub" extension).
+For this i used C language

 That's how it looks: